← Back to Blog

 Include: headline (max 8 words), subhead (max 20 words),

-primary CTA, and secondary dismiss link."
+primary CTA, and secondary dismiss link.

 You get five variants in 10 seconds.
 Pick one, tweak it, move on.
 No waiting for a copywriter, no lorem ipsum that confuses your stakeholders.
+This works equally well for empty states, error messages, confirmation dialogs, and tooltip copy — the long tail of microcopy that often gets deprioritized until launch week.

 Automating Client Deliverable Prep